Solipsism: Main points

 Some philosophers hold that, while it cannot be proven that anything independent of one's mind exists, the point that solipsism makes is irrelevant.
 This is because, whether the world as we perceive it exists independently or not, we cannot escape this perception, hence it is best to act assuming that the world is independent of our minds.

 History

-Origins of solipsist thought are found in Greece and later Enlightenment thinkers such as Thomas Hobbes and Descartes.
+Origins of solipsist thought are found in Enlightenment thinkers such as Thomas Hobbes and Descartes.

-Gorgias

-Solipsism was first recorded by the Greek presocratic sophist, Gorgias (c.
-483–375 BC), who is quoted by the Roman sceptic Sextus Empiricus as having stated: